 Silly and serious, big and small, frightening and friendly-scarecrows created by our Nashville community will invade our gardens again this fall.
-We invite the community to get in on the fun of Cheekwood Harvest by assembling a group within a school, workplace, church or neighborhood and designing custom scarecrows!
+Get in on the fun of Cheekwood Harvest by assembling a group in your school, workplace, church, or neighborhood and designing your own custom scarecrow.

 We are looking for work made by rising 10th to 12th grade students in the Greater Nashville Area who identify as Black or Mix-race.
 Young artists may submit their work regardless of topic.